AlexSkrypnyk/customizer/README.md

 Answers will be processed in the order they are defined.
 Process callbacks have access to all answers and Customizer's class public properties and methods.

-If a question does not have a process callback explicitly specified, a static method prefixed with `process` and a camel-cased question title will be called.
+If a question does not have a processAnswers callback explicitly specified, a static method prefixed with `processAnswers` and a camel-cased question title will be called.
 If the method does not exist, there will be no processing.

 [`customize.php`](customize.php) has an example of the `questions()` method.